Oyster

 Oyster is the common name for a number of different families of salt-water bivalve molluscs that live in marine or brackish habitats.
 In some species, the valves are highly calcified, and many are somewhat irregular in shape.
-Many, but not all oysters are in the superfamily Ostreoidea.
+Many, but not all oysters, are in the superfamily Ostreoidea.

-Some types of oysters are commonly consumed (cooked or raw), and in some locales are regarded as a delicacy.
+Some species of oyster are commonly consumed and are regarded as a delicacy in some localities.
 Some types of pearl oysters are harvested for the pearl produced within the mantle.
-Windowpane oysters are harvested for their translucent shells, which are used to make various kinds of decorative objects.
+Others, such as the translucent windowpane oysters, are harvested for their shells.

 Etymology

 The word oyster comes from Old French oistre, and first appeared in English during the 14th century.
 The French derived from the Latin ostrea, the feminine form of ostreum, which is the latinisation of the Ancient Greek ὄστρεον (ostreon) 'oyster'.
 Compare ὀστέον (osteon) 'bone'.

 Types

 True oysters

 True oysters are members of the family Ostreidae.
-This family includes the edible oysters, which mainly belong to the genera Ostrea, Crassostrea, Ostreola, Magallana, and Saccostrea.
+This family includes the edible oysters, which mainly belong to the genera Ostrea, Crassostrea, Magallana, and Saccostrea.
 Examples include the European flat oyster, eastern oyster, Olympia oyster, Pacific oyster, and the Sydney rock oyster.
 Ostreidae evolved in the Early Triassic epoch: The genus Liostrea grew on the shells of living ammonoids.